franciscop/picnic/README.md

+## Contributing

+You are encouraged to contribute to Picnic CSS.
+To write a new plugin, just copy one of the existing ones (specially recommend "button") and modify the files.
+The code must be linted with scss-lint, except the `PropertySortOrder` which is ignored for a better code structure.

 ## Authors

 Created by [Francisco Presencia](https://github.com/FranciscoP).
 SASS from [Jordan Wallwork](https://github.com/jordanwallwork).
 Significant fixes from [Alex Galushka](https://github.com/galulex).
 Tons of help in several parts of the project from [Emilio Coppola](https://github.com/Coppolaemilio).